Learning methods

 Everyone learns differently - and that is precisely what is crucial when studying.
-While some people remember content best when they see it, others need conversation or even movement to really immerse themselves in the subject.
-If you know what type of learner you are, you can choose methods that suit you perfectly - and learn much more efficiently.
+While some people remember content best when they see it, others need to talk or even move in order to really immerse themselves in the subject.
+Here you can get an overview of different methods and see which ones suit you perfectly - and thus learn much more efficiently.

 Table of contents